At Lake Legal we provide an award winning, client focused service in all areas of private family law, including:

 Some clients feel able to discuss matters directly with their spouse or former partner.
 At Lake Legal we can support you through those discussions, providing advise around settlement parameters and deal with the formalities for you once an agreement is reached.

 In mediation, settlement discussions remain face to face but with the assistance of an independent mediator who will assist you to identify the issues and help you reach your own solution.
 The mediator is not there to give legal advice to either of you but instead to facilitate discussions on an even-handed basis between you both.
-Alison Schmidt is a Resolution-trained mediator (registered with the Family Mediation Council as working towards accredited status) who is able to act as a mediator in relation to financial and/or children issues.
-If you meet with a mediator outside our firm we can support you through the process, advise as to settlement and deal with the formalities.
+We work alongside the mediator to ensure that you have legal support throughout the process and will advise you on settlement discussions.

 Collaborative Law is a process whereby discussions take place in a series of meetings at which you, your former partner or spouse and your respective lawyers are all present.
 The approach is a holistic one: the parties, not the lawyers, drive the issues for discussion.
 What is unique about Collaborative Law is that if the process breaks down, new lawyers must be found.
 This encourages everyone to be committed to the process.